PeppeL-G/course-material/src/lectures/git-synching/README.md

 That is, creating a new commit on the `master` branch does not update the `origin/master` pointer, only your own `master` pointer.
 Git uses these extra pointers (one for each branch) to keep track of which commits you have in your local repository that you haven't uploaded to the remote repository yet, and which commits in the remote repository you haven't downloaded yet (that has been uploaded by other programmers).

 ::: warning Note
 `git clone THE_URI` is not the only way to "connect" two repositories.
-If you already have a local repository that you want to share with the world, then you can create an empty remote repository and then "connect" to it from your local repository using the command `git remote add` instead of the command `git clone`, but we will not cover those details here, but do be aware of the possibility.
+If you already have a local repository that you want to share with the world, then you can create an empty remote repository and then "connect" to it from your local repository using the command `git remote add` instead of the command `git clone`.
+We will not cover those details here, but do be aware of the possibility.
 :::

 ## Synching commits
-So the idea is that we have one remote repository, and each programmer that wants to work on the project clones the remote repository to her own computer using the `git clone THE_URI` command, and then each programmer gets their own local repository where they can modify the source code on their own computers and create commits that only exists in their own local repository.
-When a programmer wants the other programmers that work on the project to take part of her commits, she uploads her local commits to the remote repository, and then the other programmers can download her commits from there.
+So the idea is that we have one remote repository, and each programmer that wants to work on the project clones the remote repository to her own computer using the `git clone THE_URI` command, so each programmer gets their own local repository where they can modify the source code on their own computers and create commits that only exists in their own local repository.
+When a programmer wants the other programmers that work on the project to take part of her commits, she uploads her new local commits to the remote repository, and then the other programmers can download her commits from there.

 ### Downloading commits (pulling)
 So imagine that you clone a remote repository looking like this: